ghost-language/engine/README.md

 ## Notes
 - Engine should come with a set of built-in "modules" to interact with and configure various aspects of the framework and game.
-    - audio
+    - Audio

-        The `audio` module lets you play audio files such as music or sound effects.
+        The `Audio` module lets you play audio files such as music or sound effects.
-    - engine
+    - Engine

-        The `engine` module allows you to control and configure various aspects of hoe Engine as an application operates.
+        The `Engine` module allows you to control and configure various aspects of hoe Engine as an application operates.
+    - Window

+        The `Window` module provides utilities for retrieving and setting the state of the game window.
-    - graphics
+    - Graphics

-        The `graphics` module provides utilities for drawing to the screen.
+        The `Graphics` module provides utilities for drawing to the screen.
+    - Keyboard

+        The `Keyboard` module allows you to retrieve the state of the keyboard.
+    - Mouse

+        The `Mouse` module allows you to retrieve the state of the mouse.
-    - input
+    - Controller

-        The `input` module allows you to retrieve the state of input devices such as the keyboard, mouse and connected game controllers.
+        The `Controller` module allows you to retrieve the state of game controllers.

 ### Built In Functions
 #### `load()`
 Called only once before the game loop begins.
 This is where you would want to pre-load any resources, initialize variables, and configure settings.
 While its possible to perform these actions elsewhere in your code, its generally a better idea to do so here as its not called at every frame.

 #### `update()`
 Called continuously where calculations and other deterministic factors should be performed.
-Will pass through the `delta time` allowing you to factor in the time since the last time this function was called. `delta time` is usually a very small number, like `0.025714`.

 #### `draw()`
 Much like `update`, this function is called continuously, allowing you to draw and update the screen.